hr-sobuj/express-auth-guard/README.md

 # Express Auth Guard
-It will help to check whether the user is logged in or not
+It will help to check whether the user is logged in or not.

 ## How to install
 ```